jakob655/ProcessMiningVisualization_Schuetz_WS2025/docs/algorithms/inductive_miner.md

 The algorithm uses three metrics: the **activity threshold**, the **traces threshold**, and the **spm metric**.

 The **SPM filter** simplifies process models by removing low-quality nodes based on their frequency and connectivity.
-It scores each node using the `spm` metric, which balances structural complexity (node degree) and behavioral relevance (frequency).
-This helps generate clearer, more interpretable models—especially useful for user-driven or search-oriented event logs.
+It scores each node using the **spm metric**, which balances structural complexity (node degree) and behavioral relevance (frequency).
+This helps generate clearer, more interpretable models.
+Especially useful for user-driven or search-oriented event logs.

 The **activity threshold** describes the frequency of an event in relation to the most frequent event.
 It is calculated by dividing the frequency of the event by the maximum frequency across all events.